HanikJain/HanikJain/README.md

-# I am a Full Stack developer
+# I am a Frontend developer

 - 🔭 I worked for [Heart it out](https://heartitout.in/) as a frontend developer
 - 🌱 I’m currently learning **Docker** and **Kubernetes**